mattseery/project/report/Project Report/unsw-ZZSC9020-report.md

 \bigskip

 For dates between March 2016 and April 2018, hourly temperature recordings were collected for the Bankstown weather station (Station Number 66137) from datasets found at data.gov.au \cite{DATAGOV}.
-Between May 2010 and May 2011, there were sections of the dataset where more than10 consecutive timestamps were missing.
+Between May 2010 and May 2011, there were sections of the dataset where more than 10 consecutive timestamps were missing.
 Additionally, they passed through time periods where the maximum or minimum temperature of the day normally occurred.
 Therefore, either a maximum or minimum temperature for these days was sourced from the Bureau of Meteorology  \cite{BOM} for the Bankstown weather station.
 These temperatures were then assigned to an estimated hour of the day where the maximum or minimum temperature was likely to have occurred based on when maximum or minimum temperatures occurred on the 3 proceeding and following 3 days.
 There was also missing timestamps for the 21st of May 2018 between 10:30 and 17:00.
 However, not even a maximum temperature could be sourced for this day.
 Therefore, an estimate for the maximum temperature and the time of day it occurred was made using the proceeding and following 3 days as a guide.
 These sourced temperatures and their associated timestamps were placed in a separate csv file and then merged with the original temperature dataset.

 \bigskip